awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-inspectorv2-filter-stringfilter.md

 ## Properties<a name="aws-properties-inspectorv2-filter-stringfilter-properties"></a>

 `Comparison`  <a name="cfn-inspectorv2-filter-stringfilter-comparison"></a>
-The operator to compare strings on\.
+The operator to use when comparing values in the filter
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Value`  <a name="cfn-inspectorv2-filter-stringfilter-value"></a>
-The value to compare strings on\.
+The value to filter on\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)